-Socialisation should be started slowly from an early age and continued throughout a dog’s life (with an array of safe sights sounds, friendly animals and humans, different races, age groups etc. and in a variety of safe environments).
+Socialisation should be started slowly and mindfully from an early age and continued throughout your dog’s life with an array of safe sights, sounds, friendly animals and humans, and in a variety of safe environments.

-Experiences between 8 and 16 weeks shape a dog’s temperament and behaviour the most so ensure that experiences are enjoyable and educational.
+Experiences between 8 and 16 weeks shape a dog’s temperament and behaviour the most, so its important to ensure that experiences are enjoyable and educational.

-They’ll learn about appropriate responses and be less stressed when experiencing something or someone unfamiliar for the first time.
-Well-socialised animals look forward to having new experiences, while animals that aren’t socialised often Stressed behaviour around new people, animals or places, snappy. them.
+During this time puppies learn about appropriate responses and to be less stressed when experiencing something or someone unfamiliar for the first time.
+Well-socialised animals look forward to having new experiences, while animals that aren’t socialised often fear them.